dotnet/arcade/Documentation/Operations/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 - Task scope:

   - In scope:
-    - Monitor [dotnet-helix-machines](https://dnceng.visualstudio.com/internal/_build?definitionId=596) pipeline and respond to warnings / errors produced by EstimatedRemovalDate time elapsing by either extending this date or removing these queues.
+    - Monitor [dotnet-helix-machines](https://dnceng.visualstudio.com/internal/_build?definitionId=596) pipeline and respond to warnings / errors produced by EstimatedRemovalDate and UpdateRequiredDate times elapsing by either updating the images referenced and/or extending these dates, or removing these queues.
     - Whenever extending a date further out than the lifespan of an existing operating system, comments should be added above this (or at least in commit messages) explaining the extension.
-    - Coordinate with rollout owners to ensure that upcoming removals (any queue that has produced a warning in the dotnet-helix-machines "Validate" stage) are included in rollout status emails.
+    - Coordinate with rollout owners to ensure that upcoming removals and image refreshes (any queue that has produced a warning in the dotnet-helix-machines "Validate" stage) are included in rollout status emails.
-    - Until all values have data, periodically (monthly?) review and update the EstimatedRemovalDate of Helix queues in dotnet-helix-machines repository for accuracy and existence (eventually every OS we may deprecate should have some value for end of life).
-Once all Helix queues have some date (based off the next Wednesday after the OS is either end-of-life, or end-of-.NET-special-support) we may automate this by making the property mandatory.
+    - On a monthly cadence, review and update the EstimatedRemovalDate / UpdateRequiredDate values of images generated by the dotnet-helix-machines repository for accuracy.
 Use .NET release PM team and the internet for deciding dates.

   - Not in scope:
     - Deciding the OSes for which we will provide images. (tracked by https://github.com/dotnet/core-eng/issues/11077)